TaurusEight/traveller_maps/README.md

 # traveller_maps
-Modified Perl script used to generate nice looking maps for the RPG Classic Traveller
+Modified Perl script used to generate nice looking PDF from text input.

 sec2pdf : The modified perl script used to generate the map sec2pdf.original : The unmodified original perl script by J Greely